 #4 Learn about substitutions for gluten-free baking

-#5 Be open to learn new strategies in working with gluten-free dough
+#5 Be open to learning new strategies to work with gluten-free dough

-Learn how to go from feeling like a misfit in the kitchen to feeling empowered (having success!) to create delicious gluten-free baked goods your family and friends will not believe are gluten-free!
+Learn how to go from feeling like a misfit in the kitchen to feeling empowered (having success!) to create delicious gluten-free baked goods your family and friends will love!